jjallaire/draftpod/src/components/guide/articles/cardpools.md

 <img src="/images/guide/deckbox.png" width="100%" />
 </p>

 When presented with the Deckbox CSV export options, you can accept the defaults.
-The downloaded CSV is ready to use as a Draftpod cardpool.
+The downloaded CSV is now ready to use as a cardpool!

 ### Uploading a Cardpool